 Octavian MUNTEANU, Dr., Associate Professor, Department of History and Geography, Ion Creanga State Pedagogical University of Moldova;

-Petru NEGURA, Dr., Lecturer, Chair of Sociology and Social Work, Free International University of Moldova;
+Petru NEGURA, Dr., Associate Professor, Department of Social Work and Sociology, Free International University of Moldova;

 Valentina URSU, Dr., Associate Professor, Department of History and Geography, Ion Creanga State Pedagogical University of Moldova;